 Another way to help keep your chickens cool down is by setting up a kiddie pool.
 If they are able to keep their feet cool, this allows them to lower their body temperature.
+Some chickens will even dunk their heads into the water to help with keeping cool.
 Keep in mind that not every chicken enjoys this, it truly depends on your flock.

 Provide Dust Bath Space

 Chickens use dust baths for a variety of reasons including, to clean themselves, natural insecticide against parasites and bugs, prevents parasite infections, and it helps exfoliate a chicken's skin.

 During the summer create a dust bathing space in the shade so your chickens can enjoy this routine in a cooler temperature.

 Provide Natural Herbs

 There are a variety of herbs that provide your chickens with a natural cooling effect, that will help them naturally acclimate to heat.
 These herbs include lemon balm, peppermint, and lemon grass.

 Chickens know what to do to cool themselves down, they just need the resources to do so.
 Have more tips for keeping chickens cool during the summer?
 Share them in the comments below!